cose-wg/cose-spec/draft-schaad-cose.md

 * The 'protected', 'iv', 'aad', 'ciphertext' and 'recipients' fields MUST be null.

-* The plain text to be encrypted is the key from next layer down (usually the content layer).

 * At a minimum, the 'unprotected' field SHOULD contain the 'alg' parameter as well as a parameter identifying the shared secret.